Strawberry Sour Cream Cake with White Chocolate Buttercream

 For the Strawberry Sour Cream Cake

-Add the eggs 1 at a time mixing until the yellow of the yolk disappears.
+- Add the eggs 1 at a time mixing after each until the yolk is blended

 For the Strawberry Filling